rhussar/MacroFlow/CONTRIBUTING.md

 ## License

-By contributing to MacroFlow AI, you agree that your contributions will be licensed under the MIT License.
+By contributing to MacroFlow, you agree that your contributions will be licensed under the MIT License.

 ---

-**Thank you for contributing to MacroFlow AI! 🚀**
+**Thank you for contributing to MacroFlow! 🚀**

 Your contributions help make VBA development more accessible and efficient for Excel users worldwide.